-- Do not wear makeup, hair pins, hair pieces or contact lenses. - You may have on light-colored nail polish.
-Otherwise, please remove any dark-colored polish on at least one fingernail or toenail if having surgery in the leg area. - Leave credit cards, large amounts of cash, valuables and jewelry at home (including wedding rings, religious medals and body piercings). - Wear comfortable clothes.
+- You are allowed only small bag of personal items. - Do not wear makeup, hair pins, hair pieces or contact lenses. - You may have on light-colored nail polish.
+Otherwise, please remove any dark-colored polish on at least one fingernail or toenail if having surgery in the leg area. - Leave credit cards, large amounts of cash, valuables and jewelry at home (including wedding rings, religious medals and body piercings). - · Wear comfortable clothes.